 Wellington College [Berkshire] is an all-round co-educational boarding and day school where education is for life, not just for passing exams.
-We seek to provide an inspirational educational experience, and hope that our pupils will develop an identity built on intellectual curiosity, true independence, a generous and far-reaching inclusivity and the courage to be properly and unselfishly individual.
+The College's key values of Kindness, Courage, Respect, Integrity and Responsibility allow each pupil to develop a unique identity inspired by intellectual curiosity, true independence, far-reaching inclusivity and a determination to be unselfishly individual.
 We want all our pupils to understand that serving and caring for others brings the greatest likelihood of long-term happiness and fulfilment.

 The purpose of learning at the school is to acquire skills and knowledge that will be useful for life, producing young adults who question and think, and who are capable of independent learning.
 They gain an international outlook and the right attitudes to work, service and society that will set them apart as adults and help them succeed in their careers.